-When Patrice Hudson Ball says that she believes in organ, eye, and tissue donation, she means it.
+When Patrice Morris Ball says that she believes in organ, eye, and tissue donation, she means it.

 With her uncle, Rick Pfenning being a heart recipient and her aunt, Glenda Usinger being a tissue donor, organ and tissue donation have always been important to her family.
 But then, Patrice’s younger sister, Bobbi, learned she would need pancreas and kidney transplants.